 Competing interests: Authors declare that they have no competing interests.

-Data and materials availability: The majority of the data that support the findings of this study are readily available online, such as the American Community Survey (https://www.census.gov/programs-surveys/acs/data.html), Minneapolis Police Department Data (https://opendata.minneapolismn.gov/), Minnesota DNR Daily Weather Data (https://www.dnr.state.mn.us/climate/historical/daily-data.html?sid=mspthr&sname=Minneapolis/St Paul Threaded Record&sdate=2010-01-01&edate=por), and Minneapolis School Calendars (https://mpls.k12.mn.us/calendars).
+Data and materials availability: The majority of the data that support the findings of this study are readily available online, such as the American Community Survey, Minneapolis Police Department Data, Minnesota DNR Daily Weather Data, and Minneapolis School Calendars.
 However, the Minnesota Hospital Association data is restricted and cannot be publicly shared.
-However, requests for this data can be submitted at https://www.mnhospitals.org/data-reporting/data-products-services/administrative-claims-database (see supplementary materials for details).
+However, requests for this data can be submitted (see supplementary materials for details).
 All code for analysis completed as a part of this study are also available in a GitHub repository (see supplementary materials for details).

 Supplementary Materials